-In summary, there are at least seven species of octopus present in the BSAI, and the species composition both of natural communities and commercial harvest is unknown.
+In summary, there are eight species of octopus present in the BSAI, and the species composition both of natural communities and commercial harvest is not well known.
 It is likely that some species, particularly G. boreopacifica, are primarily distributed at greater depths than are commonly fished.
 At depths less than 200 meters E. dofleini appears to be the most abundant species, but could be found with S. salebrosus, or B. leioderma.